How Much Salary You Need To Buy A Home In Houston’s Top Neighborhoods

 . . . in addition to over 318 additional awards.

-Paige also serves a variety of non-profits, civic, and community boards and was appointed by Houston’s Mayor to be on the downtown TIRZ board.
+Paige also serves a variety of non-profits, civic and community boards and was appointed by Houston’s Mayor to be on the downtown TIRZ board.

 Benefits Of Working With The Houston Properties Team

-We find the team approach as the most effective way to sell homes.
+We find team approach as the most effective way to sell homes.
 We have dedicated people doing staging, marketing, social media, open houses and showings.
 Each Houston Properties Team member is a specialist in their role – which is why our homes sell faster and for more money than average.

 The benefits of working with a team include: